willduff/mixedreality-enthusiast-guide/docs/headset-connectivity.md

 You may need to use an adapter.
 Go [here](recommended-adapters-for-windows-mixed-reality-capable-pcs.md) for a list of supported adapters.

 ## Can I use USB or HDMI and/or DisplayPort extension cables with Windows Mixed Reality headsets?
-Windows Mixed Reality headsets do not officially support the use of USB or HDMI and/or DisplayPort extension cables.
+Windows Mixed Reality headsets do not officially support the use of USB, HDMI, or DisplayPort extension cables.
 Using these cables may significantly impact your Mixed Reality experience because of variances in resulting signal integrity and bus power between your PC's USB controller and the Mixed Reality headset.
 If the headset display briefly shows a blue screen and then turns black and Mixed Reality Portal restarts or completely de-enumerates during use, or if the headset audio cuts out or becomes glitchy, or if the headset flickers between black and the correct display, try using your headset without extension cables.

 ## I am getting a "Check your display cable" error.